mayth/go-simple-upload-server/README.md

 # Security

+## Token

 There is no Basic/Digest authentication.
 This app implements dead simple authentication: "security token".

-All requests should have `token` parameter (it can be passed from query strings or a form parameter).
-If it is completely matched with the server's token, the access is allowed; otherwise, returns `401 Unauthorized`.
+All requests should have `token` parameter (it can be passed as a query string or a form parameter).
+The server accepts the request only when the token is matched; otherwise, the server rejects the request and respond `401 Unauthorized`.

 You can specify the server's token on startup by `-token` option.
 If you don't so, the server generates the token and writes it to STDOUT at WARN level log, like as: